EcoBay/dwm/README.md

 # DWM - dynamic window manager
-This is EcoBay's fork of DWM with some additional pathces.
+This is EcoBay's fork of DWM with some additional patches.
 DWM is an extremely fast, small, and dynamic window manager for X.